Blazify/blazex/README.md

 # BlazeX
-A intermediate AOT compiled language which is kinda statically typed (for now) and object oriented
+A intermediate AOT compiled language which is kinda statically typed (wanna move to gradual typing) and object oriented

 ## Installing